r0o0/TIL/Javascript/check-full-word-in-string.md

-# Checking For Full Words In A Stirng
+# Checking For Full Words In A String

 Using regex expressions: